glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 class Furniture(val chair: Chair, val table: Table) {}
 ```

 Let's say we are creating a furniture that consist of `Chair` and `Table`.
-There are different type of chair and table :
+There are different type of chair and table:

 ```kotlin
 interface Chair {}